 After that, pick out the pieces that look the best in your eyes, and bring them home knowing you made a good choice.

-If you have any questions on How to easily Choose the Best Wood for a Guitar, please leave a comment and I will be glad to answer them.
+If you have any questions on How to easily Choose the Best Wood for a Guitar, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.